 The multilateral channel enables France to fully exercise its influence and its responsibility in the international system and to take part in the major international debates on development.
-It enables France to increase the leverage of its resources invested in development and, by pooling resources, to address problems beyond the scope of bilateral action.
-Lastly, the multilateral channel enables France to contribute to the international solidarity effort in locations and sectors where it does not act bilaterally.
+It enables France to increase the leverage of its investment in development and, by pooling resources, to address problems beyond the scope of bilateral action.
+Lastly, the multilateral channel enables France to contribute to international solidarity in places and sectors where it is not active bilaterally.

 France’s support for multilateral institutions is consistent with its support for establishing truly comprehensive public policies to deal with the global challenges of development.
 France uses the multilateral channel to act in a number of priority strategic sectors: first and foremost in the healthcare sector, where French ODA is almost entirely multilateral, as well as in supporting basic education and the environment.

-Aside from the work of development banks and multi-sectoral organizations, France contributes to these sectors through dedicated funds: the Global Fund to Fight AIDS, Tuberculosis and Malaria, the GAVI Alliance and UNITAID for healthcare, and the Global Partnership for Education (GPE) and the Global Environment Facility (GEF).
+Aside from the work of development banks and multi-sectoral organizations, France contributes to these sectors through dedicated funds: the Global Fund to Fight AIDS, Tuberculosis and Malaria, Gavi, the Vaccine Alliance, and UNITAID for healthcare, and the Global Partnership for Education (GPE) and the Global Environment Facility (GEF).

 In 2017, France adopted a multilateral aid strategy, including the major categories of institutions (European development instruments, development banks, UN institutions and vertical funds).
-This strategy sets out France’s priorities advocated in multilateral bodies and highlights how to optimize the links between bilateral and multilateral aid and limit aid fragmentation.
+This strategy sets out France’s priorities in multilateral forums and highlights how to optimize the links between bilateral and multilateral aid and limit aid fragmentation.

 Breakdown of multilateral official development assistance

-France’s multilateral aid is spread across four categories of international development instruments:
+France’s multilateral assistance is divided between four major families of international development organizations:

 European development instruments, which receive half of French multilateral assistance.